sleekmason/Lilidog/README.md

 ### Instructions For Various Tasks:

-__Theme changes:__  Lilidog comes with four custom themes!
-From light to dark - Lilidog-Grey, Lilidog-Clay, Lilidog-Slate, and Lilidog-Dark. <br/>
+__Theme changes:__  Lilidog comes with six themes Already installed for ease of use. <br/> Lilidog-Bright Lilidog-Light, Lilidog-Grey, Lilidog-Clay, Lilidog-Slate, and Lilidog-Dark. <br/>
-In order to change themes completely you will need to adjust 3-4 different theme settings.
-All theme settings <br/>
-are located under "preferences" in the menu. (well, except for the Geany theme.
-Right-click on any image to set as background wallpaper!
+The easiest way to change themes is with the 'Quick Theme Changer' located in the menu under configuration. <br/>
+The Quick Changer changes The gtk theme, Openbox theme, Geany theme, and the menu theme all at once on the fly!
+Only the Lightdm theme needs a separate switch due to needing root access.

 - Settings Manager - This will allow changes for your gtk theme, fonts, and icons.
 Other important settings are here as well. <br/>
 - Openbox Conf - The settings here control the window borders and other settings specific to Openbox. <br/>